An Educator’s Guide to MCADD

 August, 2011

 We created this tasty and sizeable collection of recipes for adults, teens, and children with PKU (phenylketonuria).
-The recipes were developed as part of the PKU Resource Mothers program at Children’s Hospital Boston.
+The recipes were developed as part of the PKU Resource Mothers program at Boston Children’s Hospital.
 Many of the recipes’ authors are women with PKU who managed healthy pregnancies!
 The recipe collection includes ideas for main and side dishes, breakfasts, snacks, and desserts.
 If you are the parent of a child or teen who has PKU, cooking together can empower them to better understand and take care of their own nutrition.
 Enjoy!

-Maternal PKU & Pregnancy Guide is online!
+Maternal PKU & Pregnancy Guide is online!April, 2011

 If you are a woman with phenylketonuria (PKU), and are planning to get pregnant, or already are pregnant, we created this guide for you!
-Developed by metabolic and nutrition specialists at Children’s Hospital Boston, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
+Developed by metabolic and nutrition specialists at Boston Children’s Hospital, the guide includes sections on PKU, Maternal PKU, genetics, newborn health, PKU recipes, and PKU & pregnancy resources.
 Being pregnant with PKU is challenging, but with careful planning ahead of time, and with the right diet, health care, and information, you can experience the wonder and joy of carrying and delivering a healthy baby.

-Annual Consortium Meeting – 2010
+Annual Consortium Meeting – 2010November, 2010

 The 2010 Annual Meeting of the New England Consortium of Metabolic Programs took place on Nov 12, 2010, at the Tower Hill Botanic Garden in Boylston, MA.
 The theme of this year’s meeting was “Transplantation and Other Topics in Metabolism in New England”, and included brief reports from our regional professionals, a thoughtful discussion led by Dr. Matthew Fickie on the ethics of transplantation in metabolic disorders, and a presentation by Fran Rohr, MS, RD, of her trip to China this past year as part of an effort to improve PKU screening and formula availability there.
 Full details and photos of the meeting are here.